 Chile vs. Peru

-The Peruvian version uses key limes, egg whites, sugar, and bitters, combined with pisco acholado to make a sweet tart frothy drink.
+Well, the Peruvian Pisco Sour uses key limes, egg whites, sugar, and bitters and combines these with Pisco Acholado to make a sweet-tart frothy drink.

 Chilean Pisco Sour: Recipe